 Here are the best hikes on the Northern Oregon Coast!

 Cathedral Tree Trail – Astoria, Oregon

 Astoria, Oregon is a port town on the Columbia River, close to where the river meets the Pacific Ocean.
 The Cathedral Tree trail is located in a residential neighborhood, offering a little natural oasis amongst the urban piece of the Oregon Coast.
-The short trail will take you to a 300 year old Sitka Spruce that towers over the mossy forest.
+The short trail is great for beginner hikers, and will take you to a 300 year old Sitka Spruce that towers over the mossy forest.
 Continue on from there, and you’ll climb up a hill to reach views of the river!